koculu/ZoneTree/docs/tuning/disk-segments.md

 `CompressionBlockSize` affects disk compression and random-access behavior.

+The default disk compression block size is `4 MB`, using LZ4 fastest compression.

 Larger blocks often compress better but can make small random reads more expensive.
 Smaller blocks can improve random read granularity but may reduce compression ratio.

 ## Cache Settings